Seebohm Rowntree: First York study (1899)

 He placed those below his poverty line into two groups depending on the reason for their poverty.
 Those in primary poverty did not have enough income to meet the expenditure necessary for their basic needs.
-Those classed as in secondary poverty had high enough income to meet basic needs but this money was being spent elsewhere so they were unable to then afford the necessities of life.
+Those classed as in secondary poverty had high enough income to meet basic needs but some portion of this money was being spent elsewhere (such as on drink, gambling, and betting) and so they were unable to then afford the necessities of life.

 Setting a primary poverty line for which "[e]xpenditure needful for the development of the mortal, moral and social sides of human nature will not be taken into account (136) did not mean that he did not recognise the non-subsistence need of the working class.
 Rather, he wished to measure a type of poverty that could not be reduced simply by greater "thrift", so as to cast off the contemporary social myth about poverty as one's own fault.
-Ironically, this primary poverty line also helped many manufactures to set the lowest possible minimum wage, which engendered many criticism toward him.
+Ironically, this primary poverty line also helped many manufactures to set the lowest possible minimum wage, which engendered many criticisms toward him.

 In analysing the results of the investigation he found that people at certain stages of life, for example in old age and early childhood, were more likely to be in abject poverty, living below the poverty line, than at other stages of life.
 From this he formulated the idea of the poverty cycle in which some people moved in and out of absolute poverty during their lives.
-This idea of poverty circle captured important longitudinal aspects of poverty that were cited later in many other researches.
+This idea of poverty cycle captured important longitudinal aspects of poverty that were cited later in much other research.